What is a business visa?

 How to apply

-This can be done online via official UAE government portals or through licensed business setup consultants and free zone platforms. - Medical test & Emirates ID registration
+- Submit an application: This can be done online via the official UAE government portals (such as ICP Smart Services and GDRFA Dubai Smart Services) or through licensed business setup consultants and free zone platforms.

 Cost of a business visa